 Clinical Course Requirements

-- To participate in this class, you must complete a general orientation and attend an in-person department orientation.
-The general orientation materials for the Fall 2011 semester will be available on Thursday, January 12.
-Please contact the ASU Pre-Health representative to receive these materials on or after Thursday, January 5.
-Students who are unable to complete the orientation materials prior to 12:00PM on January 12 will not be placed within the Scottsdale Healthcare Pre-Health Internship (completed orientation packets will be submitted at the General Orientation).
+- --To participate in this class, you must complete a general orientation and attend an in-person department orientation.
+The general orientation requirements are completed through OCO (the centralized Online Clinical Orientation site).
+Students who are unable to complete the orientation assignments 48 hours prior to the in-person shift assignment lottery session will not be placed within the Scottsdale Healthcare Pre-Health Internship.

-All completed general orientation materials will be submitted and the campus and shift assignment lottery will be conducted at 3:30PM at Scottsdale Healthcare University at the Shea Medical Center (9201 E Mountain View Rd., Suite 130, Room B).
-To view the Shea Medical Center map and to locate visitor parking for orientation please visit Our Hospitals.
-Also, if a student arrives at or after 3:40PM, he/she will not be able to participate in the Scottsdale Healthcare Pre-Health student internship.
+- --The shift assignment lottery will be conducted on Thursday, January 23 at 4:00PM at the Osborn Medical Center, 7300 Building (7300 E. 4th St.), first floor conference room (near the southeast corner of the building).
+To view an Osborn Medical Center map and to locate visitor parking for orientation please visit Our Hospitals.
+Also, if a student arrives at or after 4:10PM, he/she will not be able to participate in the Scottsdale Healthcare Pre-Health student internship.

-- All students must attend the Scottsdale Healthcare department orientation.
+- --All students must attend the Scottsdale Healthcare department orientation.
 No make-up orientation sessions will be scheduled.
 If a student is unable to attend this orientation, he/she will not be permitted to be placed at Scottsdale Healthcare for the Pre-Health student internship.
-The department orientations will be held on Thursday, January 12 at 5:00PM (Shea Medical Center) and at 5:30PM (Osborn Medical Center).
-The department orientations will be held at the campus locations that students select for their internships; please ensure that you have made previous transportation arrangements from Scottsdale Healthcare University to your selected internship site.
-Failure to report to your selected internship location by 5:40PM, will result in internship cancellation.
+The department orientations will be held on Thursday, January 23 at 5:30PM.
+The department orientations will be held at the campus locations that students select for their internships; please ensure that you have made previous and reliable transportation arrangements from the Osborn Medical Center to your selected internship site.
+Failure to report to your selected internship location by 5:40PM will result in internship cancellation.

-- Internship shifts will begin on Sunday at 7:30AM during the week of January 15.
+- --Internship shifts will begin on Sunday at 7:30AM during the week of January 26.

 7:30AM - 7:30PM